 On top of that, if either of your parents was an Irish citizen at the time of your birth, then you are also an Irish citizen.

-And if you have a grandparent who was born in Ireland, then you are also entitled to Irish citizenship by descent, even if you and your parents were born outside of Ireland.
+And if you have a grandparent born in Ireland, you are also entitled to an Irish passport, even if you and your parents were born outside of Ireland.

 If that is the case for you, you can start by registering yourself in the Foreign Birth Register and then applying for citizenship.